mandeep170/projectjellyfish/README.md

  - Click "+ Add Content" anc click on FAQ
  - Create an FAQ by filling in the question and response fields and then click Save

+###Configuring the Cloud Engine
+1. Use your favorite command-line accessible text editor to edit the Cloud Engine configruration file:
+>/opt/cloudengine/servicemix/etc/com.bah.cloudengine.cfg

+2. Make the following changes to the file, then write+exit:
+ - Insert the Cloud Portal, Engine, or Gateway IP addresses where they are referenced
+ - Set "marketplace.restKey" to the Receive-API Key from the Broker Order Communications Page in the Cloud Portal

+3. Restart the Cloud Engine
+>service servicemix-service restart

 ###Configuring the Cloud Gateway
 1. Adding templates to ManageIQ